cfe-lab/MiCall/CONTRIBUTING.md

 R
 -
-1. Install R. The last two commands are run in the R console, and you should check the [StatET installation page][statet] to see exactly which version of the rj package is compatible with the version of StatET you are going to install.
+1. Install R. The last three commands are run in the R console, and you should check the [StatET installation page][statet] to see exactly which version of the rj package is compatible with the version of StatET you are going to install.